Not Just Towers: Adding Cat Shelves To Your Walls

 Once you have an idea of what’s out there and how much you and what fits your budget, the next step before purchasing is planning.
 You’ll want to get an idea of your layout ahead of time so you get the right number of shelves for your walls in order to prevent the hassle of returning shelves that won’t work.

-When planning the layout of the cat shelves, consider how close they are to places you don’t want your cat to easily access.
+When planning your cat shelf layout, consider how close they are to places you don’t want your cat to easily access.
 Cats may use the shelves to jump on top of a tall bookcase or your cabinets.
-If that’s someplace the cats can’t be, consider installing the shelves further away or rearranging your furniture.
-That said, don’t be afraid to incorporate unused space like the top of cabinets into your cat shelves.
-I’ve had a lot of clients have great success with this free extension of your shelves.
+If that’s someplace the cats can’t be, install the shelves further away or rearrange your furniture.
+If you want more tips on how to keep your cats safe around heavy furniture, check out my guide on cat proofing your home.

 Special Considerations For Special Cats